The Best Online LPN-to-BSN Programs

 How Online LPN-to-BSN Programs Work

-Distance learners should expect to fulfill clinical hours in-person across a variety of practice settings.
-While some online programs help you find placements close to home or offer virtual clinical experiences, you should be prepared to travel to sites approved by your program.
+While taking online classes, distance learners must fulfill clinical hours in person across a variety of practice settings.
+Some online programs help you find local placements or offer virtual clinical experiences.
+You may need to travel to sites approved by your program.

 Some schools may ask you to take the National League for Nursing Acceleration Challenge Exam to demonstrate the extent of your nursing knowledge.